-For RTM Carrier, family of SIMPLESwitcher devices produced by Texas Instruments (TI) has been chosen.
-These are power modules with integrated shielded inductors that simplified PCB design and has low EMC emission.
-Three type of switchers, with output current of 8, 6 and 3 A, are used in design.
-Each specific FPGA power has own power supply that allows to implement maximum device resources utilization for biggest bga484 Artix-7 device.
-In addition, according to Xilinx documentation, MGT power supplies MGTAVTT and MGTAVCC should have own supplies.
+- For RTM Carrier, family of SIMPLESwitcher devices produced by Texas Instruments (TI) has been chosen. - These are power modules with integrated shielded inductors that simplified PCB design and has low EMC emission. - Three type of switchers, with output current of 8, 6 and 3 A, are used in design. - In addition, according to Xilinx documentation, MGT power supplies MGTAVTT and MGTAVCC should have own supplies.